 Ingredients

-Chopped Italian sliders use simple deli ingredients and pantry staples, making it easy to prepare.
+Chopped Italian sliders use simple deli ingredients and pantry staples, making it easy to prepare like this cowboy sliders.

 - Hawaiian rolls: Provide a soft, slightly sweet base that balances savory fillings